PhantomCybernetics/phntm_bridge_docs/wifi-scanning-and-roaming.rst

 ..
 Note:: `Wpa_supplicant <https://w1.fi/wpa_supplicant/>`_ needs to be installed on the host system.
 The Bridge Agent accesses it via /host_run, which is the host machine's /var/run directory mapped into the Docker contaier in your compose.yaml file. `Network Manager <https://www.networkmanager.dev/>`_ is also assumed to be installed on the host machine.

 The scan or roam commands can be initiated from the Web UI, either one needs to be enabled both in the Agent's and Bridge node's UI config.
-See :doc:`Agent config </basics/agent-config>` and :doc:`Bridge config </basics/bridge-config>` for configuration options.
+See :doc:`Bridge Agent config </basics/bridge-agent-config>` and :doc:`Bridge Client config </basics/bridge-client-config>` for configuration options.
 You can also invoke both by calling the `iw_scan` service of the Agent node.

 In order to perform the scan, the wireless radio typically has to momentatily pause transmission, so you can expect a brief interruption of video and data straming.